The Truth About Insurance Grace Periods in Texas

 There is no grace period you can count on in Texas.
 If your insurance has lapsed or is about to lapse, the smartest move is to get new coverage immediately — before TexasSure flags your vehicle, before a traffic stop turns into a $350 fine, and before the lapse raises your rates even further.

-A-LA Auto Insurance has 13 offices across DFW, 35+ carriers, and a same-day coverage process designed for exactly this situation.
+A-LA Auto Insurance has 14 offices across DFW, 35+ carriers, and a same-day coverage process designed for exactly this situation.
 No credit check, no appointment, no judgment.
 Just call (866) 252-6116 or walk into any location.

 Insurance Lapsed?
 Get Covered Now.

-Same-day coverage at all 13 DFW offices.
+Same-day coverage at all 14 DFW offices.
 No credit check.
 35+ carriers.
 Walk-ins welcome.

-Find your nearest officeSean — A-LA Auto Insurance
+Find your nearest officeLicensed Insurance Agent, Texas

-Sean is a licensed insurance agent at A-LA Auto Insurance, a TDI-licensed independent agency with 13 offices across Dallas-Fort Worth.
-He specializes in helping Texas drivers find affordable coverage — including SR-22 filings, non-standard auto, no-credit-check options, and coverage for drivers without a US license.
+Sean is a licensed insurance agent at A-LA Auto Insurance, a TDI-licensed independent agency (License #3107286) with 14 offices across Dallas-Fort Worth.
+With 5+ years of experience in the non-standard auto insurance market, he specializes in SR-22 filings, high-risk auto, DUI insurance, no-credit-check options, and coverage for drivers without a US license.
+Sean works with 35+ carriers to find the lowest available rate.
 Call (866) 252-6116 to speak with the team directly.